Strong Host-Based Security

-On GTwifi: By default, GTwifi users are placed behind a stateful firewall (ISS enabled), which does not allow unsolicited connections from outside of LAWN.
-If you do not want a stateful firewall (ISS disabled) on GTwifi, please contact
+On eduroam: By default, eduroam users are placed behind a stateful firewall (ISS enabled), which does not allow unsolicited connections from outside of LAWN.
+If you do not want a stateful firewall (ISS disabled) on eduroam, please contact

 By disabling this safeguard, you accept full responsibility for the increased risk associated with allowing connections to your machine.
 Please note that disabling Inbound Service Security allows access from outside of the LAWN network to any TCP port in use by any service on your machine.

 An important technical note: Communication is automatically permitted between any two LAWN hosts (without authenticating), regardless of network (LAWN utilizes multiple networks).
 When using eduroam, all of your devices (logged in under the same username) should be on the same network (unless you have requested ISS disabled).